slashsh/slash/README.md

 ### How do I update?

 [Read the first 2 sentences](#how-to-use).
-Check yourself.
-Soon I'll make it tell you if there's an update.
+Slang will tell you if there's an update if you have internet and GitHub is up and isn't blocked.

 ### Conclusion